-Dried cranberries, also called "craisins," are great on their own, or on salads, with granola or yogurt, or included in muffins and other baked goods.
-They are easy to make at home, but there are a couple of steps you have to take before you dry them.
+Dried cranberries are great eaten out-of-hand, sprinkled on salads, mixed into granola or yogurt, or included in muffins and other baked goods.
+If you own a dehydrator, they are easy to make at home, but there are a few necessary steps before and after the drying process that you need to follow.

 Prep the Cranberries

 - Wash the cranberries.
 Place them in a large bowl or pot and pour boiling water over them.
 Let them soak in the hot water for 10 minutes.
-They should "pop" or split open, but don't worry if there are a few duds that don't.
-We'll take care of those a bit later.
+They should "pop" or split open, but don't worry if there are a few duds that don't; you will take care of those a bit later.

-- Lay a sheet of parchment paper or aluminum foil to cover the bottom of your dehydrator (below the lowest tray).
-This is to catch any drips from the fruit or the syrup.
+- Cover the bottom of the dehydrator (below the lowest tray) with a sheet of parchment paper or aluminum foil to catch any drips from the fruit or the syrup.

 Dry the Cranberries

-- You won't be completely sure if the cranberries are fully dehydrated until they have cooled (you know how cookies crisp up after you take them out of the oven?
-Same deal with dried fruit).
-Turn off the dehydrator and open it.
-Let the cranberries cool for 20 to 30 minutes.
+- You won't know for sure whether or not the cranberries are completely dehydrated until they have cooled (similar to how cookies crisp up after they're taken out of the oven).
+Turn off the dehydrator and open it to let the cranberries cool for 20 to 30 minutes.

 Condition the Cranberries

-- Put the dried, cooled cranberries into glass jars or BPA-free food storage containers, only filling the jars about 2/3 full.
-Cover the jars.
+- Put the dried, cooled cranberries into glass jars or BPA-free food storage containers, only filling the jars about 2/3 full, and cover the jars.
 Shake the jars a couple of times a day for one week.
 This redistributes the berries as well as any moisture they may still contain.
-If any condensation shows up on the sides of the jars, your fruit isn't dried well enough yet and it needs to go back into the dehydrator for a few hours.
+If any condensation shows up on the sides of the jars it means the fruit isn't dried well enough yet and needs to go back into the dehydrator for a few hours.